SrinivasaKK/Pet-Shop/README.md

 - pm2 start index.js
 - Server runs on PORT provided by env variable if present or 4000

+## Running unit tests

+- npm test
+  used mocha and chai to test the application

+## Linting

+- used JSHint liting tool for linting the application.

 ## Paths:

 - GET “/owner” lists all the owners.
 (Reading from json file (owners.json) - already present in server)